ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/events_tutorial.md

 rise_handler in context 00000000
 ```

 The program starts in the context of the thread that runs the `main` function (`20001fe0`).
-When the user presses SW2, `fall_handler` is automatically queued in the event queue, and  it runs later in the context of thread `t` (`20000b1c`).
-When the user releases the button, `rise_handler` is executed immediately, and it displays `00000000`, indicating that the code ran in interrupt context.
+When the user presses SW2<!--why did we switch from "we" to "the user"?-->, `fall_handler` is automatically queued in the event queue, and it runs later in the context of thread `t` (`20000b1c`).
+When the user<!--we/the user--> releases the button, `rise_handler` is executed immediately, and it displays `00000000`, indicating that the code ran in interrupt context.

 The code for `rise_handler` is problematic because it calls `printf` in interrupt context, which is a potentially unsafe operation.
 Fortunately, this is exactly the kind of problem that event queues can solve.
 We can make the code safe by running `rise_handler` in user context (like we already do with `fall_handler`) by replacing this line: